mehulkhandelwal01/IFRS17/README.md

 ```

 ## TODO
-- [ ] Add .py version of the code to run the class as a module -- CURRENTLY HOLD-OVER SOLUTION
+- [x] Add .py version of the code to run the class as a module
 - [x] Update Streamlit dashboard to meet requirements